achingbrain/munitorum/README.md

 - What are the strategy and initiative ratings for Custodes?
 - Imperial Militia Gorgon has One Shot special rule - is that the same as the Single Shot rule?
 - Imperial Militia Infantry Squad only has Heavy Transport upgrade option but command and grenedier squads also have Transport option
+- How many upgrades can Imperial Militia units take?
 - Do extra Militia Auxiliary units added via the 'Militia Auxiliary' upgrade have to have the same weapons as the other Militia Auxiliary units in the Militia Infantry Squad?
 - Imperial Militia Arvus Lighters have the Planetfall special rule but no spacecraft in the list have any transport capacity
 - Auxilia Malcador has 2xLascannon which are AT5+, Auxilia Malcador Annihalator has 2xLascannon which are AT4+